jovan-stojanovic/jovan-stojanovic.github.io/_pages/cv.md

 ---
-layout: cv
+layout: page
-permalink: /assets/pdf/main.pdf
+permalink: /cv/
-title: CV
+title: About me
+description: Work in progress.
 nav: true
-nav_order: 4
+nav_order: 5
-cv_pdf: main.pdf
-description: Work in progress.
 ---

+To be added.